 - Basic toiletries: You won’t have showers along the way so carrying bare minimal is a good idea to reduce weight.

 - Sleeping mat and sleeping bag: Lightweight and warmth are the two important factors here and Sea to Summit make the best you can buy.
-Their Ether Lite Insulated Mat and Ascent Down Sleeping Bag are two of the best purchases you can make.
+Their Ultralight Insulated Mat and Ascent Down Sleeping Bag are two of the best purchases you can make.

 - Cooking stove, lighter and gas canister: Whatever your preferred hiking stove is you’ll need to bring it along.
-I love my JetBoil Flash for all adventures.
+I love my JetBoil Zip for all adventures.

-- Headlamp or torch: For those nighttime toilet runs or early morning starts, a head torch is the ultimate camping companion.
+- Headlamp or torch: For those nighttime toilet runs or early morning starts, a USB rechargeable head torch is the ultimate camping companion.
+I highly recommend the Black Diamond Revolt Headlamp.

 - Water bladder: You should be able to carry around 5L of water with you at a time.
 I have a 3L bladder and x2 1L water bottles.